Diuretics

 How do diuretics work?

 Diuretics regulate the salt and water balance of the body.
-They increase the elimination of these fluids, allowing the kidneys to get rid of extra water.
+They decrease the absorption of sodium, allowing the kidneys to get rid of extra sodium and water in urine.
 Diuretics make you urinate more often, which is why they are often referred to as water pills.1-6

 Reducing extra salt and water in the body helps with heart failure by:1-6